ArinkB/Monarchs/README.md

 #### Arink Bertrand

-In this project I gathered Monarch Tagging and Reporting data from MonarchWatch.org. for 1994-2001.
+In this project, I gathered Monarch Tagging and Reporting data from MonarchWatch.org. for 1994-2001.
 My goal is to get insight on how many Monarch butterflies are tagged compared to those reported, travel patterns and compare to news articles as to why report numbers dropped.
 I plan to use plot.ly and Power BI for visualization.

 ### Steps to Accomplish: